kubeshop/tracetest/README.md

 - Supports [numerous backend trace datastores](https://kubeshop.github.io/tracetest/architecture/), including Jeager and Grafana Tempo.
 Tell us which others you want!
 - Easy [install via Helm command](https://kubeshop.github.io/tracetest/installing/).
 - Install can include [an example microservice](https://kubeshop.github.io/tracetest/pokeshop/) that is instrumented with OpenTelemetry to use as an example application under test.

+# Getting Started

+The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes and is done with via a Helm command.
+After installing, take a look at the
+[Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.

 # How does Tracetest work?